Alexoat76/holbertonschool-higher_level_programming/README.md

 # High Level Programming
 <div style="text-align: justify">

-Thank you for visiting this repository which contain my programming projects written in C and Python3 programming language. for the
+Thank you for visiting this repository which contain my programming projects written in `Python3`, `SQL` and `JavaScipt` programming language. for the
 **High Level Programming** curriculum at Holberton School.

 ![Prog](http://content.timesjobs.com/img/75447920/Master.jpg)